-Pantex continues to reduce Scope 3 (Other Indirect) GHG emissions compared to the FY 2008 baseline.
-FY 2016 Scope 3 GHG emissions have decreased by approximately 23.9%.
-The FY 2016 emissions reduction is primarily due to reductions in business ground and air travel.
-In addition, a reduction in the quantity of emissions associated with employee commuting has occurred with the conversion of all CNS personnel to 9/80s during FY 2016 and the reduction of employee travel by one day every other week and the encouragement of telecommuting programs in the NNSA Production Office (NPO) and in a few select CNS organizations.
+Pantex also continues to reduce Scope 3 (Other Indirect) GHG emissions compared to the FY 2008 baseline.
+FY 2017 Scope 3 GHG emissions, illustrated in Figure 3.7, have decreased by approximately 25.5 percent.
+The FY 2017 emissions reduction is primarily due to reductions in travel.
+In addition, a reduction in the quantity of emissions associated with employee commuting has occurred with the conversion of all CNS personnel to 9/80s and the encouragement of telecommuting programs in certain select organizations.
 With less energy being directly purchased from the regional vendor, transmission and distribution losses as well as the associated Scope 3 GHG emissions have also been diminished.